usnistgov/5gdeploy/20231017/README.md

 for UECT in $(docker ps --format='{{.Names}}' | grep '^ue4'); do corepack pnpm -s phoenix-rpc --host=$UECT ue-register --dnn=vcam --dnn=vctl
 done
+# note: in multi-host deployment, this only works for UEs running on the primary host
 ```

 ## Traffic Generation